-I’d never seen a monitor lizard in Bangkok up close and personal until I came home from work early one afternoon just in time to see the security guards at my apartment building in Bangkok shoving a medium-sized one into a sack.
+In fact, I had never seen a monitor lizard in Bangkok up close and personal, until I came home from work early one afternoon just in time to see the security guards at my apartment building in Bangkok unceremoniously shoving a small one into a sack.

 Watch the short video below of a monitor lizard in Lumphini Park in Bangkok, just to see how big they can get.
 Yep, they are pretty big.